 Gravel Locos Bike Race is a bicycle race throughout Pueblo with four different course options to choose from.
 Distances include 31 miles, 62.5 miles, 93.8 miles, and 142.7 miles.
 Each course is timed and has a varying level of elevation gain.
 Pueblo is the second location for this race, with the original event debuting in Hico, Texas.

 The race also helps support local volunteer fire departments.
 The Pueblo event raises funds for the Red Creek Volunteer Fire and Rescue.
-The website offers more detail on the routes, a schedule of events, location of aid stations, and other protocols for the race.
+The website offers more details on the routes, a schedule of events, the location of aid stations, and other protocols for the race.

 Tom Sawyer Fishing Derby